Rabbi Barbara Penzner

 Email Rabbi Penzner: email@example.com

 Rabbi Barbara Penzner has served Temple Hillel B'nai Torah in West Roxbury, MA since 1995.
-During her time with HBT, she has brought in younger families, invigorated our prayer life, added intellectual depth to our study, and inspired us to act justly in the world.
+During her time with HBT, she has brought in younger families, invigorated our prayer life with spirituality and depth, enriched intellectual engagement for all ages, and inspired us to act justly in the world.

 Rabbi Penzner received the degree of rabbi and a Master of Hebrew Letters from the Reconstructionist Rabbinical College in Philadelphia in 1987.
 She is active in the Reconstructionist Rabbinical Association, the national association of Reconstructionist rabbis, and served as its President.
 She has also served as President of the Massachusetts Board of Rabbis.
 Rabbi Penzner is active in greater Boston's Jewish community and in interfaith work, including leadership of Mayyim Hayyim: Living Waters Mikveh and Education Center in Newton, the Greater Boston Interfaith Organization, the Jewish Community Relations Council and the Jewish Labor Committee.